jeffreykegler/hoonlint/misc/whitespace.md

 in other words
 an inter-line alignment must actually align with a corresponding lexeme on another line.

+## Inter-line alignment by silo

+In the case of chained inter-line alignments, runstep inter-line alignments, and running-inheritied inter-line alignments, multiple silos are involved.
+The rules multi-silo inter-line alignments in non-standard code are an extension of the basic rules for inter-line alignments in non-standard code.
+When only one silo is involved, the rules are equivalent.

+Each silo is examined separately.
+For each silo, only rows with an element in that silo participate in the calculation.

+For runstep alignment and running-inherited alignment, the "wide" elements at those which are not tightly aligned.
+For chains, the "wide" elements are those which are tightly or backdented aligned.

+If a running could have both a runestep alignment, and a running-inherited alignment, the runestep alignment takes precedence.
+In other words,
+if a running has runestep alignment, the running-inherited alignment is undefined.

 # Appendix: Vertical gap body